 The office is minimally staffed and will be open on Tuesdays, Wednesdays and Thursdays from 11AM - 2PM.
 For all meetings hosted at St. Mark's by other organizations, please reach out to that organization for cancellations.

 St. Mark’s was founded in 1890 in Foxboro, MA.
 Its core purpose is “called into community to do God’s work.”
 Beginning in a modest and tasteful fieldstone church, as the population of Foxboro, MA increased, a new church was erected at 116 South Street and dedicated on May 16, 1962.
 In 2007, St. Mark’s undertook a major transformation of the building with the redesign of the sanctuary, entrance way, undercroft and kitchen, making it a very welcoming and useful space for the parish and for the local community groups.

 St. Mark’s has a long history of responding to the needs of the community and world.
-In 1965, the church responded to the civil rights movement, sending the rector, The Reverend Frank Johnson, and four members to march in Selma, Alabama.
+In 1965, the church responded to the civil rights movement, sending the rector, The Reverend Frank Johnston, and four members to march in Selma, Alabama.
 The parish also started the Foxboro Food Pantry and The New Trading Post, a consignment shop by the Town Common.